sbip-sg/mecanywhere_desktop/task_executor/README.md

 curl http://172.18.0.255:2591 -X POST -H "Content-Type: application/json" -d '{"id": "mock-sgx-task:latest", "resource": {"cpu":2, "mem":256}, "input": "{\"value\": \"<the-encrypted-task-input>\"}", "use_sgx": true}'
 ```

-Can use the meca sample repo sgx task direct client to interact with a running mock server task to get a valid encryted input sample for testing.
+Can use the mecanywhere sample repo sgx task direct client to interact with a running mock server task to get a valid encryted input sample for testing.